I Alone (The Vampire Diaries): Plot

 Jo finds out that the ascendant is gone and confronts Alaric, being the only other person who knew where she kept it, but Alaric swears he did not take it.
 Jo tells him that it might be possible that he took it but he does not remember because he was compelled to forget.
 Alaric tells her that Damon is his friend and would never do that to him, so Jo makes him to cross the border so they can see if Alaric is compelled.

 Meanwhile, Stefan (Paul Wesley) meets Matt's (Zach Roerig) friend who claims to be Sarah (Gabrielle Walsh), the daughter of their uncle.
-Later, it is revealed that she is actually an impostor who goes by the name Monique.
-Stefan knows about the real Sarah and where she is all these years since he has been watching over her whole life so the moment he saw Monique, he knew she was lying.
+Later, it is revealed that she is actually an impostor who goes by the name of Monique.
+Stefan knew about the real Sarah and where she was all these years, since he has been watching over her whole life, so the moment he saw Monique, he knew she was lying.
 He compels Monique to forget she ever knew Sarah and to leave Mystic Falls, because he does not want Damon, or anyone else, to know about Sarah.
 Enzo (Michael Malarkey) suspects that Stefan hides something and kills Monique because Stefan refuses to tell him.
 That makes Matt go to Jeremy (Steven R. McQueen) and ask him to help him kill Enzo.

-At the end of the episode, Alaric, knowing now the truth about Damon compelling him, he confronts him and even though Damon tries to apologize.
-He hits him and leaves when he finds out that Kai is already free.
-In the meantime, Bonnie returns to Mystic Falls of 1994 but she does not find Elena and Damon there and starts crying while in present, Kai gets to Tyler's home and tells him that he wants to save Liv's life, asking for Tyler's help.
+At the end of the episode, Alaric, now knowing the truth about Damon compelling him, confronts him and even though Damon tries to apologize he hits him and leaves when he finds out Kai is already free.
+In the meantime, Bonnie returns to Mystic Falls of 1994 but she does not find Elena and Damon there and starts crying.
+In present day, Kai gets to Tyler's home and tells him that he wants to save Liv's life, asking for his help.